iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

 ### Prometheus

-`prometheus.bindAddress` specifies the bind address/port for the prometheus server, where its possible to get multiple system metrics.
+`prometheus.bindAddress` specifies the bind address/port for the prometheus server, where it's possible to get multiple system metrics.

-By default Prometheus is disabled and should be enabled by setting `prometheus.enabled` to `true`.
+By default, Prometheus is disabled and should be enabled by setting `prometheus.enabled` to `true`.

 ### Grafana